SJaynesh/CORE-FLUTTER-Question-Bank/README.md

 > 4. Explain MaterialApp() widget with Example.
 > 5. Explain SafeArea() widget with Example.
 > 6. Explain Scaffold() widget with Example.
+> 7. How to create a widget tree ?
-> 7. Explain Text() widger and why use Text() widget ?
+> 8. Explain Text() widger and why use Text() widget ?
-> 8. Diffrent between runApp() and void main() function.
+> 9. Diffrent between runApp() and void main() function.
-> 9. Diffrent between SafeArea() and Scaffold() widget.
+> 10. Diffrent between SafeArea() and Scaffold() widget.
-> 10. Explain AppBar widget in detail.
+> 11. Explain AppBar widget in detail.
-> 11. How can you give a color property?
+> 12. How can you give a color property?
-> 12. Explain RichText() widget with example.
+> 13. Explain RichText() widget with example.
-> 13. Explain Text.rich constructor with example.
+> 14. Explain Text.rich constructor with example.
-> 14. Diffrent between RichText and Text.rich.
+> 15. Diffrent between RichText and Text.rich.

 <br><br>